yeounyi/LexPOS/README.md

 # generate slogans
 python3 generate_slogans.py -keywords cake
 ```
 - `-keywords`: Keywords that you want to be included in slogans.
-You can enter multiple keywords, delimited by comma(,)
+You can enter multiple keywords, delimited by comma
--  `-pos_inputs`: You can either specify the particular list of POS tags delimited by comma(,), or the model will generate slogans with the most frequent syntax used in corpus
+-  `-pos_inputs`: You can either specify the particular list of POS tags delimited by comma, or the model will generate slogans with the most frequent syntax used in corpus
 - `-num_beams`: Number of beams for beam search.
 Default to 1, meaning no beam search.
 - `-temperature`: The value used to module the next token probabilities.
 Default to 1.0.
 - `-model_path`: Path to the pretrained model